brandonwhitmire/personal-ansible/README.md

 ## Molecule

-Molecule is an automated testing framework for Ansible, which includes validatin, setting up infrastructure, and running plays.
+Molecule is an automated testing framework for Ansible, which includes validation, setting up infrastructure, and running plays.

 ```shell
 # === PRE-REQUISITES ===